stevenrouk/evolution-of-machine-learning/README.md

 Cluster 1 (the orange cluster isolated in the top of the graph) relates to reinforcement learning and robotics, Cluster 0 (dark blue in bottom left) relates to graphs and graph machine learning, and Cluster 9 (light blue in bottom center) relates to clustering.

-(Note: The one data point way out there in the bottom left had a blank desription, which accounts for it being so different from the other papers.)
+(Note: The one data point way out there in the bottom left had a blank description, which accounts for it being so different from the other papers.)

 ## Conclusion

 Not only was this project interesting from a technical perspective, but I was incredibly curious about the results of the analysis as well because of my work in data science and machine learning.
-Through the application of NLP techniques, I've created a handy tool for myself (and hopefully a useful analysis for others!) to serve as a guide for various topics and sub-fields of machine learning.
+Through the application of NLP techniques, I've created a handy tool for myself (and hopefully a useful analysis for others!) to serve as a guide for various topics and subfields of machine learning.
 (I know I'll be diving more into neural networks in the coming months—something I've been intending to do for a while anyway.)
 I've also rekindled an interest in keeping up with the latest research papers coming out.

 ## Future Research